mesinkasir/dominationchronicles.com/content/episodes/e005-future-of-indians.md

 ---
-title: "Does the Future of Indians Include Eminent Domain?"
-description: "The confluence of a 1975 article by Vine Deloria, Jr., and a 2025 law review article sparks a conversation about what's roiling our minds at the moment."
+description: "E005: The confluence of a 1975 article by Vine Deloria, Jr., and a 2025 law review article sparks a conversation about what's roiling our minds at the moment."
 image: /img/podcast/cover-art2.webp
 duration: "35:49"
 publishDate: 2025-11-12